serokell/ic/rs/sns/testing/README.md

 The suggested way to do this is to use `dfx sns propose` command.
 For more information please refer to the [documentation](https://internetcomputer.org/docs/building-apps/governing-apps/launching/launch-steps-1proposal#3-submit-nns-proposal-to-create-sns).

-Make use to use `sns-testing` identity when creating the proposal.
+Make sure to use `sns-testing` identity when creating the proposal.

 <details>
 <summary>Sample SNS proposal creation workflow</summary>